ttinoco/PFNET/python/docs/start.rst

 Getting Started
 ***************

-This section describes how to get started with PFNET.
+This section describes how to get started with PFNET in Python.
 In particular, it covers required packages, installation, and provides a quick example showing how to use this package.

 .. _start_requirements:

 Dependencies
 ============

-PFNET has the following dependencies:
+PFNET for Python has the following dependencies:

 * `Numpy <http://www.numpy.org>`_ (>=1.8.2): the fundamental package for scientific computing in Python.
 * `Scipy <http://www.scipy.org>`_ (>=0.13.3): a collection of mathematical algorithms and functions built on top of Numpy.
 * `PFNET <http://some_URL>`_: underlying C routines wrapped by this package (``libpfnet``).
-* `Graphviz <http://www.graphviz.org/>`_ (>= 2.36): graph visualization library (``libgvc``) (Optional).
+* `Graphviz <http://www.graphviz.org/>`_ (>= 2.38): graph visualization library (``libgvc``) (Optional).
 * `Raw parser <some_URL>`_ (>=1.0): library for parsing power flow files in PSSE raw format version 32 (``libraw_parser``) (Optional).

 .. _start_download: